blackhole-girl/website_old/README.md

 ## Research Experience 🔭

 _Jan.
 2022 - July 2022_   **[Institut d'Astrophysique de Paris](https://www.iap.fr)**  <br>
+Investigating how low-mass satellite galaxies lose their ability to form stars (i.e., quench) while joining a new cluster by tracing forward in time their evolution from (z=1 to z=0), and exploring the possible quenching mechanisms (e.g., ram pressure stripping, AGN feedback)

  - Supervised by:  Dr. Gary Mamon
  - Master Thesis title: Who turned the lights off?
 And when?: Quenching insights in IllustrisTNG
  - Relevant Skills: Theoretical, Computational, and Analytical  Modelling